 I’m at Old Dominion University as a writer in residence and also opening up the annual literary festival, which is devoted this year to food and literature.
 (If you’re in or near Norfolk, come to the open reading this Monday at 7:30.)
 Back when I began The Making of a Chef, there really wasn’t a job description “food writer,” or rather it wasn’t something that one aspired to.
 Yes, newspaper reporters covered food, and there were plenty of food magazines.
 But you weren’t likely to see lit fests devoted to it.
 But that’s changing, for the better, as we recognize how deeply and pervasively food affects our lives.
 And I think this applies to cooking as well.
 Cooking our own food (or not cooking it) has a significant impact on the quality of our lives.
-I can’t Read On »
+I Read On »

 Posts Tagged: japanese